This guide will lay out the mindset for running an e-commerce store.

 In theory you want to keep acquiring customers until your last customer’s CAC = LTV (under the premise that it’s worth having a customer that only makes you say £1 over the customer’s lifetime than not having that customer).

-There are two problems with this, firstly, pushing your marketing spend such that your last acquired customer’s CAC = LTV pushes up the cost of acquiring the cheaper customers too (the logic being that by pushing your campaigns harder, making them appear more frequently pushes up the cost per click across the whole campaign) – i.e. pushing harder is not just about acquiring incremental customers, it will push up acquisition cost on your cheaper customers too.
+There are two problems with this, firstly, pushing your marketing spend such that your last acquired customer’s CAC = LTV pushes up the cost of acquiring the cheaper customers too (you are bidding on each individual user search – Google assigns an implicit likelihood of a user converting.
+If you want to win more auctions by appearing absolute top more frequently then that click is going to cost you more) – i.e. pushing harder is not just about acquiring incremental customers, it will push up acquisition cost on your cheaper customers too.

 Secondly, it’s very difficult to measure what the CAC of your last customer is!